Treats certain heart rhythm problems. This medicine is a beta blocker.

-A nurse or other trained health professional will give you this medicine.
+- A nurse or other health provider will give you this medicine.
 Your doctor will prescribe your exact dose and how often it should be given.
 This medicine is given through a needle or a catheter (plastic tube) placed in one of your veins.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.